gbg141/dopamine/README.md

 This is not an official Google product.

+## Master's Thesis - Guillermo Bernárdez Gil

+An implementation of a `CovariateShiftAgent` has been added, which maneges to predict and train ratio estimates that are in turn used as priorities in the learning process of Q values.
+This agent inherits from the `RainbowAgent` already implemented in this Dopamine framework.

+Please, see the related [documentation](https://github.com/gbg141/dopamine/tree/master/docs) for more detailed information.

 ## What's new
+*  **01/10/2019:** Added `CovariateShiftAgent`.
 *  **11/06/2019:** Visualization utilities added to generate videos and still images of a trained agent interacting with its environment.
 See an example colaboratory